dotnet/fsharp/README.md

 ####Contributing

-Guidelines for contributions to the Visual F# compiler, library, and tools can be found [here](CONTRIBUTING.md).
+Guidelines for contributions to the F# compiler, library, and Visual F# IDE tools can be found [here](CONTRIBUTING.md).

 How we label issues and PRs:  https://github.com/dotnet/roslyn/wiki/Labels-used-for-issues

 This project has adopted the code of conduct defined by the [Contributor Covenant](http://contributor-covenant.org/) to clarify expected behavior in our community.
 This code of conduct has been [adopted by many other projects](http://contributor-covenant.org/adopters/).
 For more information see the [Code of conduct](https://github.com/Microsoft/visualfsharp/wiki/Code-of-Conduct).